Facebook: Beyond the Screen

 — TCO Solution —

-Using our editorial network we identified six grassroots communities who are using social media to effect positive change.
+By using our editorial network we were able to identify six credible and newsworthy grassroots communities who are using social media to effect positive change.
 We then worked with six British film makers to create a series of original documentaries, which were shown on cinema screens across the UK.

 — AT A GLANCE —